-In anticipation of the Intel Extreme Masters Beijing, sponsored by betway esports, ESL announced their official rules, leaving some players not too happy.
+In anticipation of the Intel Extreme Masters Beijing, sponsored by the popular Betway which we reviewed, ESL announced their official rules, leaving some players not too happy.

 ESL hosts various event series from all parts of the world, including ESL One and IEM.
 Such events have been released and made official by several laws since 4 November 2019.